erniedeferia/duckling_old/README.md

+# Preamble

+The original FB Duckling project has been deprecated as described below.
+The replacement is a Haskell implementation.
+I have forked this in order to preserve, enhance, and use the original Clojure version.

 # Deprecation notice

 As of May 1st, 2017 we're deprecating this repository in favor of [the new Duckling](https://github.com/facebookincubator/duckling).
 See our [blog post announcement](https://wit.ai/blog/2017/05/01/new-duckling).